The Top 10 Online Poker Tells from Tony Dunst

 #9 Poker Tell: Bluffs Too Wide Postflop

-While this is a far less common tell than most, there is a specific player type that will favor bluffing postflop with a too high frequency.
+While this is a far less common tell than most, there is a specific player type that will favor bluffing postflop with a too high of a frequency.

 Against this type of player, we want to mix between betting and checking.